 Why the Ice Trick Works

 The fibers in your rug absorb moisture from the melting ice cube.
 When those compressed fibers absorb the moisture, they inflate back to their original shape.
-They may not stand up all the way on their own, but with the help of a kitchen utensil or your fingers you can get those fibers back to their original glory.
+They may not stand up all the way on their own, but with the help of a kitchen utensil or your fingers, you can get those fibers back to their original glory.

 If you have a big carpet dent that requires many ice cubes, we recommend placing a towel down under your rug before you start to absorb any potential mess.
 This will protect the subfloor.